 20.10 Paul "Willie Green" Womack

 Ian Corbett is the Coordinator of Audio Engineering at Kansas City Kansas Community College.
 He also owns and operates off-beat-open-hats LLC recording and sound reinforcement.
+He is a frequent presenter at conferences and universities around the world, and currently a regional Vice-President of the Audio Engineering Society.
 He has experience in a wide variety of audio fields, including location recording, sound reinforcement, studio recording, theatre, television and radio.